Lesekater/Download-Folder-Cleanup/README.md

 # Download-Folder-Cleanup
 https://github.com/Lesekater/Download-Folder-Cleanup

-A script that cleans up PDF's in a folder by searching for them in google drive and uploading them if not available
+A script that cleans up PDF's in a folder by searching for them in google drive through the google drive api and uploading them if not available

 ## Description